 If GPS data is collected during the survey, the functionality of the GPS system must be checked before data collection.
-Once system startup has been achieved, check the GPS settings by navigating to the "GPS Settings" found within the "System Settings" page.
-The COM port field and BOD rate should match the specifications of the associated GPS.
+Once system startup has been achieved, check the GPS settings by navigating to the "GPS Settings" found by navigating from the "System Settings" page to the "Project Properties" page.
+The COM port field and BAUD rate should match the specifications of the associated GPS.
 If not, overwrite with correct input.
 The GPS Latitude, GPS Longitude, and GPS Coordinated Universal Time should read non-zero values.
 Move the cart back and forth 5 to 10 ft.
 If the Longitude and Latitude do not change, clear and reenter the correct inputs and select "Test Settings".
-The GPS Latitude, GPS Longitude, and GPS UTC should update.
+The GPS Latitude, GPS Longitude, and GPS Coordinated Universal Time (UTC) should update.
 A full description of the GPS testing procedure can be found in in the manufacturer's guide to the RDM.